kentng201/ufinity-swe-assignment/README.md

 - The backend only allows these options to be selected.
 If the user tries to select any other option, an error message will be displayed.
 - The database will store the field as string, this allow flexibility in the future if we want to add more options yet keep the backend secure with validation.

-- I assumed the teacher email is unique and will not be duplicated.
-If the user tries to register with an email that already exists, an error message will be displayed.

 - Based on my past experience, different environments (such as development, test, and production) typically have separate `.env` files and distinct Sequelize configurations.
 However, in this project, I assumed that both the production and test environments use the same configuration and database connection, without separate environment-specific .env files.

+- When user attempt to register a teacher, the backend will check if the email/contact number/name already exists in the database.
+If it does, an error message will be displayed.
+This is to prevent duplicate entries in the database.
+- The system did not allow teachers contain duplicate name is because when user attempt to add a new class, the system will display a list of teachers with the same name.
+This is to prevent confusion for the user when selecting a teacher.
+If the user tries to add a new class and level with a teacher that already exists, an error message will be displayed.

+- When user attempt to add a new class, the backend will check if a same teacher with same class name and class level already exists in the database.
+If it does, an error message will be displayed.
+This is to prevent duplicate entries in the database.

 ## Take Note that